alexbypa/Csharp.Essentials.Extensions/README.md

 var builder = WebApplication.CreateBuilder(args);

 // Register HttpHelper clients.
 The configuration section `HttpClientOptions` in appsettings.json
-// allows you to specify certificates, rate‑limit settings and more:contentReference[oaicite:3]{index=3}.
+// allows you to specify certificates, rate limit settings and more content.
 // If you are not using a custom HttpMessageHandler (e.g. Moq for tests), pass null as the second argument. builder.Services.AddHttpClients(builder.Configuration, null);
+//Otwerwise use this:
+//builder.Services.AddHttpClients(builder.Configuration, HttpMocks.CreateHandler());

 // Add OpenAPI document generation and Scalar UI for interactive docs builder.Services.AddOpenApi();